monero-project/monero-site/README.md

 - name:
   url:
 ```
-Put the name or handle of the person in the `name` section and in the  `url:` section put the link to their GitHub URL (it must have https:// at the beginning).
+Put the name or handle of the person in the `name` section and in the  `url:` section put the link to their GitHub or GitLab URL (it must have https:// at the beginning).
 If they have no GitHub, then you may leave it blank, it won't mess anything up.

 **Make sure the indentation is EXACTLY the same as the other proposals in the area.
 If it's not the jekyll build WILL fail.**